tylerthecoder/mounttab/README.md

 Inspired by https://omar.website/tabfs/

-## Install
+## Setup

 Install (bun)[https://bun.sh/]

 ```
-bun run build
+bun run install
 ```

-Will install to ~/.local/bin
+This will install the binary to `~/.local/bin` and setup a systemd service.

-Load the `./pkg` dir as a chrome extension.
-Start the chrome extension in an existing browser session
+You also need to load the `./out/pkg` directory as a Chrome extension (here)[chrome://extensions/]

 ## Usage